otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Implement four relationships between models:
   - At least one one-to-one relationship
   - At least two one-to-many relationship
-  - One additional relationship of any type
+  - One additional relationship of any type above

 ---